No Complaints ≠ No Problems: 5 SME Blind Spots That Break SMEs

 They begin with silence.

-At Cosmos Consulting, we’ve seen this pattern across industries:
+At Cosmos Consulting, we have seen this pattern across industries:

-- Leaders missing signals that aren’t loud (yet)
+• Leaders miss signals that are not loud (yet)

-This blog is about those moments — the business blind spots that feel small until they cost you big.
-And yes, they are avoidable — if you know what to look for.
+This blog is about those moments – the SME blind spots that feel small until they cost you big.
+And yes, they are avoidable if you know what to look for.

 🔹 OPERATIONAL TRUTH #1:

-“No one’s complaining, so it must be working.”
+“No one is complaining, so it must be working.”

 That silence?

 It could mean that people are coping, rather than thriving.
-When there’s no system to flag issues early, people default to avoidance or quiet workarounds.
-These silent business problems are often mistaken for stability.
+When there is no system to flag issues early, people default to avoidance or quiet workarounds.
+These silent SME blind spots are often mistaken for stability.

 🪧 What it looks like: